 How We Can Help

-If you work for a large company or organization and know of such practices or if your employer terminated you for refusing to participate in what you know is illegal activity, you can contact confidentially the Leader Law Firm for a free, confidential consultation.
+If you work for a large company or organization and are aware of such practices or if your employer terminated you for refusing to participate in what you see is illegal activity, you can contact the Leader Law Firm for a free, confidential consultation.
 We will listen, answer your questions and help you make an informed decision about taking legal action.

 Resources: Arizona Whistleblower Complaint Statutes